pineboat/pineboat.github.io/content/post/javascript_promise_is_future.md

 Things you need to understand
 **Single threaded**.
 But that's not all, as Jake says, the browser has a queue shared by other activities such as painting the elements.
 Which is why long running javascript activity can block user interactions.

+## The axios story

+when you debug, it might work, as you manually step through each line. the axios get function might return a valid value before you execute next.
+But in reality, `undefined` is returned.

+This is one of the rare occasions where `console.log` trumps `debugger`.
+You'll be able to see `undefined` error first and then the result of `axios` get.

 ## Is promise an alternative to callback?
 I thought so.
 But No. In fact, Promise heavily uses callbacks as we'll soon see.
 Asynchronous activities have used plain callbacks so far.
 The difference between plain callbacks and promises are in handling responses and errors.